 - Define and save your own user settings

-- Easy operation with intuitive user interface
+- Easy operation with an intuitive user interface

 - Clear and easily comprehensive echo data

-The Simrad ES80 is the most modern “high end” split beam echo sounder in the professional fishery market.
-Based on more than 60 years of research and development in close collaboration with fishermen and leading marine scientists this wide band echo sounder system has succeeded the famous ES60 and ES70 systems.
+The Simrad ES80 is the most modern “high-end” split beam echo sounder in the professional fishery market.
+Based on more than 60 years of research and development in close collaboration with fishermen and leading marine scientists, this wideband echo sounder system has succeeded the famous ES60 and ES70 systems.

 The Simrad ES80 is a wideband echo sounder.
 It can operate with operational frequencies ranging from 10 to 500 kHz.
 With a suitable transducer, the ES80 can use frequency sweeps ("chirps") across a range of frequencies.
-This gives you increased resolution on the longer ranges.
+This functionality gives you an increased resolution on the longer ranges.

-- One Processor Unit
+- One Processor Unit (computer)

 - One or more transceiver units

-- One or more single- or split beam transducers
+- One or more single- or split-beam transducers

 The ES80 can work with the General Purpose Transceiver (GPT), the Wide Band Transceiver (WBT) and the EK15 Transceiver.